aberardinelli/bourbondox/README.md

 ### v0.2

 * Had both sides printed this time.
 Completely redid the routing from scratch because I wasn't happy with the first version.
 Did all this and ordered the v0.2 prototypes before I had even received and tested v0.1.
-* Soldered reset buttons, TRRS jacks, OLED screens, promicro controllers, diodes, and switches on both sides.
+* Soldered reset buttons, TRRS jacks, OLED screens, promicro controllers, diodes, and switches on both halves.
 Soldered resistors on right side only.
 * Reset buttons still didn't work.
 But...
 On each side, when plugged in alone (not connected to other half): All switches worked as expected.
 Both OLED screens worked as expected.
 * When the sides are connected via TRRS cable, switches and OLED screens stopped working.
 This led me to believe there was a problem with the routing with the TRRS jacks.
 I ruled out a problem with the cable since I tried two different TRRS cables, both of which worked fine with two other split keyboards.
 * Stagger on left hand felt extremely comfortable but right hand was unnatural.